DCC-EX/dcc-ex.github.io/docs/big-picture/stage2.rst

 .. code-block::

-   ROSTER(2825,"CN ES44AC","Headlight/Bell/*Horn/Coupler/Dynamic Brake///Flange Squeal/Startup & Shutdown)
+   ROSTER(2825,"CN ES44AC","Headlight/Bell/*Horn/Coupler/Dynamic Brake///Flange Squeal/Startup & Shutdown")

 Note the two missing text labels for positions F5 and F6.
 Engine Driver will skip those buttons and not display them at all in the interface since they do nothing for that loco.